Content Security Policies

 Add a domain to the whitelist

-You can add a domain to the whitelist for a policy (like script-src
+You can add a domain to the whitelist for a policy (like script-src, style-src, font-src and others) by

 1